AGB (General Terms and Conditions)

 1. The innkeeper is obliged to provide the agreed services to an extent corresponding to his standard.

-2. The statutory warranty provisions shall apply.
+2. The statutory warranty provisions apply.

-13 Limitations of liability
+13. limitations of liability

 14. animal husbandry